alexch/vegas/README.md

 * Erector
 * ActiveRecord
 * no scaffolds,
   * don't miss em
   * wouldn't it be nice if we had activescaffold type components for Erector
 *  gems
   * why isn't every plugin a gem?
 * req
   * run.rb (rake run)
 * Rack::Cache

 ## Everything else is just code.

 This app is a demonstration template with some rake tasks and user authentication, using Sinatra, Erector, ActiveRecord, and "req".

 Auto-loading is handled by "run.rb" (aka "rake run") which

-Classes must declare their dependencies (if they're out of alphabetical order), or declare global
+Classes must declare their dependencies (if they're out of alphabetical order), or declare global primary dependencies in setup.rb.

-Yehuda: Rails will always provide things you didn't think of yet
+But Yehuda says that Rails will always provide things you didn't think of yet.

-ActionPack e.g. is useful
+So maybe this is a silly experiment.
+But Rails 3 isn't here yet!
+So if you want to do this kind of app today, clone Vegas and go for it.